Capnophobia and Fumiphobia

 - It was Doll whose work in the Fifties is credited with establishing the link.

-- The company will argue that studies, such as those carried out by Doll, report a statistical association between cigarette smoking, not complete proof.
+- The company will argue that studies, such as those carried out by Doll, “report

-- The case hinges on the fact that Alf McTear started smoking Imperials John Players brand in 1964, seven years before packets had to carry a government health warning.
+- The case hinges on the fact that Alf McTear started smoking Imperial’s John

 - His lawyers argue this meant that he was unaware of the risks he was running.